 Student grades are reported by semesters.
 Each semester is made up of 18 weeks.
 Parents are informed of their student's progress at 6- and 12-week intervals.
 The 6- and 12-week in-progress grades may include special comments from the teacher.
 Parents of students having difficulty or doing unsatisfactory work are urged to meet with teachers and/or the student's counselor to discuss improvement options.
 Specific dates of all student reports are in each school's Calendar Handbook.
-Additionally, all parents may view the status of their students in classes in which the teacher is using the Infinite Campus Parent Portal.
+Parents/ guardians can view their students academic progress in Infinite Campus.